metno/weatherapi-docs/docs/doc/ForecastJSON.md

 author: Håvard Futseter
 layout: page
 ---
-This json format is meant for encoding meteorological and oceanographic forecast timeseries data for a specific geographical point on earth.
+This JSON format is meant for encoding meteorological and oceanographic forecast timeseries data for a specific geographical point on earth.

 This documentation has two parts.
-The first part describes the structure of the json format.
+The first part describes the structure of the JSON format.
 The second part describes how this format is used in our services to represent forecast data.

 # Format
-The json format has three main parts:
+The format has three main parts:
  - Geographical description
  - Forecast metadata
  - Forecast timeseries.